modernweb-dev/web/docs/docs/dev-server/plugins/esbuild.md

 # Dev Server esbuild

-Plugin for using [esbuild](https://github.com/evanw/esbuild) in web dev server and web test runner.
+Plugin for using [esbuild](https://github.com/evanw/esbuild) in web dev server and web test runner. [esbuild](https://github.com/evanw/esbuild) is a blazing fast build tool.

-[esbuild](https://github.com/evanw/esbuild) is a blazing fast build tool, and can be used for example to transform TS and JSX to JS.
-It can also transform modern JS to older JS for older browsers.
+It can be used for fast single-file transforms, for example to transform TS, JSX, TSX and JSON to JS, or to transform modern JS to an older version of JS for older browsers.

 ## Usage